Change your Life in just 10 Minutes at a Time

 · We waste time looking for things that are lost

-· It takes longer to put things away in over-stuffed shelf space
+· It takes longer to put things away in over-crowded shelf space

 · It’s harder to make simple decisions like what to wear, and what to cook for dinner?

 · We are anxious about visitors dropping in, and when we have guests over it is a stressful whirlwind to prepare the house

 · It's hard to clean with all this stuff everywhere

 ** This post contains affiliate links which means I receive a small commission if you make a purchase at no extra cost to you.
 I only promote products I love.

 I usually look at my cluttered spaces with dread and put off tackling these disasters quietly festering in the dark corners of my home.
 But, I am always surprised when I actually get the donation box out and begin the process, just how quickly I can make a huge impact.

 So, give yourself 10 mins in each of these areas of your home.
 You could set aside a day and do it all in one go, or you can space it out at your own pace.
 You’ll be amazed at just how much progress you can make in a short period of time.

 A quick note to those who are scared of getting rid of too much stuff.
 There are a few tricks that can take the fear and anxiety out of the process.

 · It's easier to find and care for the things you love when the excess is out of the picture.